 You can choose the best of niche-experts and specialists from around the globe for your remote team.
 Meanwhile, the in-house team can take things further in terms of management and plan execution.
 However, there are some cons too.
 And the biggest one is the lack of communication between your in-house and remote team.

 The presence of this gap signifies a decline in work performance and inefficient results.
 Fortunately, we identify this as a prominent concern for team leaders, project managers, and company owners.
 Hence, here are some comprehensive and useful tips on how to bridge this gap between remote and in-office employees.
-Read more to unravel!

-Increase your Involvement
+Increase your involvement

 If you wish to initiate a change, it has to begin from you.
 Being a leader, it is your ethical and moral duty to initiate building the bridge between your in-office and remote employees.
 And we mean that in practical terms.